 The Finance major is designed for students who are interested in the stewardship of the financial resources of individuals, corporations, or financial institutions.
 As future managers, students learn the principles and applications of financial analysis, management, and strategy.
 The program equips students with the theoretical understanding and practical skills necessary to evaluate and direct decisions regarding the allocation of financial resources among a variety of competing opportunities with the goal of maximizing the value of the resources being managed.

 Money and finance touch almost every aspect of business and life.
 That’s why finance is a wise career choice for anyone with broad business interests.
 The function of finance involves decisions on how to best use money.
 Financial planning binds together all functions of an organization, and it takes special skills to deal with the complexities of keeping a firm profitable.

-Graduates with Finance Majors find positions in a variety of companies and agencies with duties including analysis, planning and control, capital management, short-term and long-term financing, investment, security analysis and portfolio management.
+Graduates with Finance degrees find positions in a variety of companies and agencies with duties including analysis, planning and control, capital management, short-term and long-term financing, investment, security analysis and portfolio management.
 These occupations generally offer attractive starting salaries and working conditions.
-The future of finance is secure.
-The need for finance graduates is expected to continue its rise through the next century.
+The need for finance graduates is expected to continue to rise in the next decade.

 The Finance program at Ferris leads to a Bachelor of Science degree in business.
 Graduation requires a minimum 2.0 GPA in core classes, in the major and overall.

 The College of Business is accredited by the Accreditation Council for Business Schools and Programs (ACBSP).
 Next Accreditation Review is February 2018.

 ACCT 370 - Forensic Accounting - 3 Credits

 ACCT 400 Level or above - 3 Credits